27+ Plants that can help you with increased Oxygen

 Many people find it a little difficult to breathe due to problems like asthma, sinusitis etc. So, here are some indoor plants that are good for breathing.

-Azalea is one plant that can be poisonous to pets and children.
+Azalea can be poisonous to dogs, cats and children as well.
 But, the plant is highly beneficial in wiping out toxins like formaldehyde from the indoors.
 The Azalea is available in a variety of colours that can easily bring a pop of colour to any room.

-Philodendrons are known for being highly adaptable to all sorts of indoor environments.
-The plant can even do well without sunlight and in low-lit areas.
-Philodendron is one of the best indoor plants for oxygen production.
+Philodendrons are adaptable to almost all indoor settings.
+It can thrive without sunlight and in dim-lit areas.
+Philodendron is one of the top oxygen-producing plants indoors.

-The Weeping Fig is a rather popular indoor, as well as outdoor, plant.
-The plant requires indirect sunlight to do well and can thrive without being watered too frequently.
-The plant also releases an abundance of oxygen.
+The Weeping Fig is a famous indoor and outdoor, plant.
+The plant needs indirect light and can thrive without being watered very often.
+The Weeping Fig provides a huge amount of oxygen.

 Here we have answered some FAQS to help you know more about oxygen-producing plants.